pradeep-lit/Step-Audio-EditX/README.md

 * An NVIDIA GPU with CUDA support is required.
   * The model is tested on a single L40S GPU.
+  * 12GB is just a critical value, and 16GB GPU memory shoule be safer.
 * Tested operating system: Linux

 ### 🔧 Dependencies and Installation